yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-04-deploy-dotnet-application-connect-postgresql.md

 ## Introduction

-In this guide, we will walk you through the process of deploying the Acme Order application to an Azure Kubernetes service and connecting it to a PostgreSQL database.
-To connect the application on AKS to the PostgreSQL, it uses the workload identity feature on AKS, see details in https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster.
+In this guide, we will walk you through the process of deploying the Acme Order application to an Azure Kubernetes Service and connecting it to a PostgreSQL database.
+To connect the application on AKS to PostgreSQL, it uses the workload identity feature on AKS.
+See details in [Workload Identity Deploy Cluster](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster).

 ## Prerequisites